Governor General's Literary Awards

 Publishers must submit books as early as possible to ensure that members of the peer assessment committees have sufficient reading time.

-If the deadline falls on a weekend or statutory holiday, it moves to the next business day.
+If these dates fall on a weekend or statutory holiday, the deadline moves to the next business day.

 Books must reach the Canada Council for the Arts by the deadline date.
 Late submissions, incomplete submissions and nomination forms submitted by fax or email will not be accepted.

 - Creators (authors/illustrators/translators) of winning books receive $25,000

 - Non-winning finalists receive $1,000

 - Publishers of winning titles receive $3,000 to promote the book

 Eligibility of Publishers